A Lagrange-Newton Algorithm for Sparse Nonlinear Programming: Applications

-Under Assumption \ref{assumption-spca}, we have the following quadratic convergence rate of LNA for problem \eqref{SPCA}.
-It is also noteworthy that the computational cost per iteration is super low since we just need to handle $s+1$ linear equations in each iteration in Algorithm 1.
+With the above optimality results, we can apply LNA to solve \eqref{MVSKC} efficiently.
+It is noteworthy that the computational cost per iteration is super low since we just need to handle $s+1$ linear equations in each iteration, and the algorithm will have a fast quadratic convergence rate as stated below.